-Veneers should be glued ("laminated" or "pressed") onto the substrate using a plywood or veneering hot-press, using cross linking veneering-glues such as PVA or Urea-formaldehyde, applied and pressed according the glue manufacturer's recommendations.
+TrueGrain veneers should be glued ("laminated" or "pressed") onto the substrate, using a plywood or veneering hot- press, using cross linking veneering-glues such as PVA or Urea-formaldehyde, applied and pressed according the glue manufacturer's recommendations.
 Vacuum and other presses may also be suitable.
+TrueGrain should be laminated "tight" (smooth) side towards the glue-line.
 Note that veneer pressing is a skilled job best undertaken by experience panel layers.
 Hand lamination is generally not recommended except by those experienced in this, nor are contact adhesives recommended as these tend to cause the veneer to peel off - especially if a solvent based coating is applied.
-To prevent warping and bowing, a balancing veneer in the same grain-direction as the face veneer, and same thickness, moisture content and general type/tensile strength of veneer should always be used on the back of veneered panels.
+To prevent warping and bowing, balancing backs of the same thickness, moisture content and general type/tensile strength of veneer should always be used on the back of veneered panels.